zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 3. Extract the folder and locate the Standardinitio.sh file.
 You will need this later when you create your compute instance.

   ![](img/db-marketplace.png)

+4. Click [here]() to download the scripts.zip file.
+You will sftp this file to your compute instance later in this lab.

 ## Section 4 - Create a Compute Instance with the DB Marketplace Image